NCS

 “There’s not really the same schedule and milestones you must accomplish within a certain time frame in relationships.”

-Having to drive in every single place wasn’t one thing Gaby Marine realized was stressing her out as a lot because it was till she moved to the village of Cambridgeshire in England together with her household in 2018.
+Having to drive in every single place wasn’t one thing Gaby Marine realized was stressing her out as a lot because it was till she moved to the village of Cambridgeshire in England along with her household in 2018.

 “We walk, we cycle everywhere, we are a one-car family, which is something you absolutely can’t do in Tampa and in Florida, where I’m from,” she mentioned.
 “There are buses and trams.
 I really love that we’re not as dependent on having to drive everywhere.”

-She mentioned she additionally finds not having to see billboards, strip malls and different suburban American trappings she remembers from life again in Tampa every day soothing in a approach she didn’t anticipate, too.
+She mentioned she additionally finds not having to see billboards, strip malls and different suburban American trappings she remembers from life again in Tampa every day soothing in a manner she didn’t anticipate, too.

 Sera Goto, a twin US and Japanese citizen who moved from California to France, equally enjoys a much less car-dependent life in Bordeaux.